-The student is responsible for finding and applying for an internship in a company in Denmark or abroad.
+As a rule, the student is themselves responsible for finding and applying for an internship in a company in Denmark or abroad.
 During the 4th semester, the internship advisor will arrange meetings in order to support the students during the application process.
 The students can find necessary information on Studynet.